ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 Nvidia calls its parallel processing platform Compute Unified Device Architecture (CUDA).
 CUDA cores are the processing units inside an Nvidia GPU just like AMD’s Stream Processors.
 It might be helpful to consider an example to understand how CUDA cores help to accelerate computing.
 The processor can be compared to a water tank in the sense that it holds data to be processed.
 The job of emptying the tank will require you to use pipes.
 You will be able to empty the tank faster if you connect more pipes.
 CUDA cores act as if they are pipes connected to the processor.
 With a larger number of CUDA cores, processing can be done at a much faster rate due to the fact that this can be done in parallel.

 CUDA cores are only a part of what Nvidia GPUs offer.
-Additionally, they are equipped with cores that are specially designed for ray tracing and for tensor operations.
+Additionally, they are equipped with cores that are specially designed for ray tracing and for tensor operations common in AI workloads.

 ![](../fig/CSH_CPU-GPU_Illustration.png)